 A Message from our Chief Residents

-Over the past decade our curriculum has evolved from a traditional service-based format to a dynamic, interactive program with strong didactics, research opportunities, and a unique Clinical Base Year (PGY-1) that integrates 6 months of anesthesia training early in residency.
-We have level-specific lectures beginning as an intern that focus on key topics for the ABA Part1A and 2 exams.
-In addition we have mock oral boards, monthly journal clubs, weekly grand rounds, and a variety of simulation activities, including practice OSCE exams focused on preparation for the new component of the ABA practical exam.
+Our curriculum has evolved from a traditional service-based format to a dynamic, interactive program with strong didactics, research opportunities, and a unique Clinical Base Year (PGY-1) which integrates 6 months of anesthesia training early in residency.
+We have level-specific lectures beginning as an intern which focus on key topics for the ABA Part 1A and 2 exams.
+In addition, we have mock oral boards, monthly journal clubs, and weekly grand rounds.
+We also have a variety of simulation activities, which includes practice OSCE exams focused on preparation for the new component of the ABA practical exam.
 With our large Outcomes Research Department, research is encouraged and supported among residents, although not required.
 However, what is irreplaceable in our training is our clinical case exposure.
 Cleveland Clinic has over 20 cardiac, thoracic, and vascular ORs in addition to over 50 general and pediatric ORs.
 We provide anesthesia for some of the sickest patients from all over the world and have ample exposure to a wide variety of surgical cases including solid organ transplants and complex heart and vascular cases.
-This is invaluable experience that can only be gained at a quaternary care center like Cleveland Clinic.
+This is an invaluable experience that can only be gained at a quaternary care center like Cleveland Clinic.

 Rachel Diehl, MD, MPH